lapalme/pyrealb/demos/weather/README.md

 <center><a href="mailto:lapalme@iro.umontreal.ca">Guy Lapalme</a><br/>RALI-DIRO<br/>Université de Montréal<br/>June 2025</center>

-This a _pure Python version_ of the [jsRealB Weather demo](https://github.com/rali-udem/jsRealB/tree/master/demos/Weather)
+This is a _pure Python version_ of the [jsRealB Weather demo](https://github.com/rali-udem/jsRealB/tree/master/demos/Weather)

 # Context of the application

-The input of the application is set of meteorological information (e.g., precipitations, temperature, wind, UV index, ...) provided by [Environment and Climate Change Canada](https://www.canada.ca/en/environment-climate-change.html "Environment and Climate Change Canada - Canada.ca") (ECCC).
-Unlike usual data-to-text applications, this information is machine generated: it is created by a numerical weather model which outputs data for ranges of hours after the time the bulletin is expected to be issued.
-ECCC emits three _regular_ bulletins each day (morning, midday and evening) for hundreds of regions of Canada.
-A bulletin gives the predictions for the current day or evening and the next day.
+The input for this application is a set of meteorological data, such as precipitation, temperature, wind, and the UV index, provided by [Environment and Climate Change Canada.](https://www.canada.ca/en/environment-climate-change.html "Environment and Climate Change Canada - Canada.ca") (ECCC).
+Unlike usual data-to-text applications, this information is machine generated: it is created by a numerical weather model, which outputs data for ranges of hours after the time the bulletin is expected to be issued.
+ECCC releases three _bull_etins daily (morning, midday, and evening) for hundreds of regions across Canada.
+Each bulletin provides forecasts for the current day or evening and the following day.
 These bulletins are generated in both English and French.

-For the purpose of this demo, we extracted a subset of the global information for regions of Ontario and Québec for 2018 and 2019 which is nevertheless illustrative of the natural language generation problems encountered in this context.
-We converted the Meteocode, an internal data format of ECCC, to [JSON](https://www.json.org/json-en.html "JSON") in which time indications are _shifted_, so that they appear in local time while, in the original, they were in UTC.
+For the purpose of this demo, we extracted a subset of global information for the regions of Ontario and Quebec for 2018 and 2019.
+This subset is nevertheless representative of the challenges faced when generating natural-language summaries.
+We converted the Meteocode, an internal data format of ECCC, to [JSON](https://www.json.org/json-en.html "JSON,") in which time indications are _shifted_, so that they appear in local time while, in the original, they were in UTC.

 For example, given this input in JSON: